brookegodinez/brookegodinez.github.io/index.md

 {:toc}

 ## About Me
 Hi!
 I am Brooke Godinez and I am a second year Masters of Science in Computer Science at the University of California, Riverside.
-My bachelor's degree in Mathematical Economics is from the California State University, San Bernardino.
-My interests include algorithm design and analysis, software verification and development and learning new programming languages.
+My bachelor's degree is in Mathematical Economics from the California State University, San Bernardino.
+I received my bachelor's degree in May of 2020 and will be finishing my MS in CS in April 2023.
+My career/academic interests include algorithm design and analysis, software verification and development and learning new programming languages.

 ## About My Advisor